 Pour the chickpeas into a large bowl and cover them by about 3 inches of cold water.
 Let them soak overnight.
 They will double in size as they soak – you will have between 4 and 5 cups of beans after soaking.

 Drain and rinse the garbanzo beans well.
 Pour them into your food processor along with the chopped onion, garlic cloves, parsley, flour or chickpea flour (use chickpea flour to make gluten free), salt, cumin, ground coriander, black pepper, cayenne pepper, and cardamom.
+NOTE: if you have a smaller food processor, you will want to divide the ingredients in half and process the mixture one batch at a time.

 Pulse all ingredients together until a rough, coarse meal forms.
 Scrape the sides of the processor periodically and push the mixture down the sides.
 Process till the mixture is somewhere between the texture of couscous and a paste.
 You want the mixture to hold together, and a more paste-like consistency will help with that... but don't overprocess, you don't want it turning into hummus!